mandersen/sweetbluedisconnect/README.md

 It demonstrates a disconnect failure with an attempted SweetBlue implementation.

-The SweetBlue Toolbox app is able to cycle through discovery > connect > disconnect > discovery > connect, etc as expected.

 The implementation in this repo reliably fails to complete this cycle more than a few times.

 Tested with Nexus 5, Android 6.0.1, Polar HR monitor.